 \subsection{Prompt Generation Module ($\psi$)}

-Our pipeline $\psi$ begins with the new concept as input and constructs a base prompt $P_B$ using the template: `\textit{A photo of [concept]}' following \citep{shtedritski2023does, shi2023exploring}.
-While this base prompt can be used directly with the T2I generators $\mathcal{G}$, generating images using a single prompt may lead to limited diversity in style, texture, and backgrounds across the generated images~\citep{fan2024scaling}.
-To enhance diversity, we generate additional diverse prompts using LLMs.
+Prompt generation module $\psi$ begins with a new concept $c$ as input and constructs a base prompt $P_B$ using the template: `\textit{A photo of $c$}', following \citep{shtedritski2023does, shi2023exploring}.
+While $P_B$ can be used directly with the T2I generators $\mathcal{G}$, generating multiple images using a single prompt may lead to limited diversity in style, texture, and backgrounds~\citep{fan2024scaling}.
+Therefore, to enhance intra-diversity, the diversity of images generated by a single generator, $\psi$ leverages LLMs to generate additional diverse prompts.

-A straightforward approach for diverse prompt generation using LLMs is to generate $N$ different prompts at once or to generate a single prompt $N$ times, as in previous work~\citep{he2023synthetic, hammoud2024synthclip}.
-However, multiple inferences to LLM with the same input can produce similar outputs~\citep{zhang2024improving, skapars2024slander}, despite the non-deterministic nature of LLM~\citep{song2024good}.
-Empirically, as shown in Sec.~\ref{sec:appx:prompt_quali}, our observations indicate that using these approaches often leads to many generated prompts with similar meanings, which may reduce the diversity of the generated images from T2I generative models.
+A straightforward approach to generating $N$ diverse prompts using LLMs is to generate $N$ different prompts at once or to generate a single prompt $N$ times, as in previous work~\citep{he2023synthetic, hammoud2024synthclip}.
+However, generating $N$ different prompts at once using LLM often generates duplicated prompts with similar semantics~\citep{shur2024growing, hayati2024far}.
+Similarly, in the case of generating a single prompt $N$ times, multiple inferences to an LLM with the same input can yield similar outputs~\citep{zhang2024improving, skapars2024slander}, despite the non-deterministic nature of LLMs~\citep{song2024good}.

-To reduce overlap between generated prompts, we iteratively create new prompts that are distinct from those produced in previous steps.
-Inspired by previous work that has shown improved performance in solving complex problems by providing negative examples with positive examples in in-context learning~\citep{zhang2024incontext} and contrastive Chain-of-Thought~\citep{chia2023contrastive}, we incorporate previously generated prompts into the LLM input to serve as negative examples.

-By presenting these previously generated prompts and requesting a new prompt that is distinct from them, we impose a hard constraint that effectively prevents overlap between the newly generated prompts and the previous ones.
-Formally, this process can be described as follows:
+\paragraph{Recurrent Prompt Generation (RPG).} To reduce overlap between generated prompts, we iteratively generate new prompts that are distinct from those produced in previous steps.
+Inspired by previous work that solves complex problems by providing negative examples in in-context learning~\citep{zhang2024incontext} and contrastive Chain-of-Thought~\citep{chia2023contrastive}, we explicitly include previously generated prompts into the LLM input as negative examples.
+Presenting previously generated prompts and requesting a new prompt distinct from them imposes a hard constraint that effectively prevents overlap between a newly generated prompt and the previous ones.
+Formally, this process is described as follows: